sunng87/papaline/README.md

 A stage is a simple clojure function wrapped with the `stage` function.

-A pipeline is a ordered sequence of stages.
+A pipeline is an ordered sequence of stages.

 ```clojure
 (defn save-msg [user-id msg]